dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.7.2 =
+- Add: New option in cron settings, allows cron to only run if `HTTP_REFERER` is not set (i.e. if triggered from curl via a system cron).
+This can help with frontend performance.
+- Change: Exchange rates view (`[wallets_rates]`) now displays exchange rates with 4 decimals (previously 2).
+- Change: Maximum amount of cron batch size is now 1000.
+Comes with a warning about setting the value too high.
+- Add: Source maps for the minified versions of JavaScript code are now added and are available to browser debugging consoles.
+- Fix: Image for reload button now works even if the site home is in a subdirectory of the domain.
+- Fix: Footer in admin screens no longer blocks click events on elements that appear in the same row as the footer's panel.
+- Fix: Added timeouts in all AJAX calls; this should prevent `net::ERR_NETWORK_IO_SUSPENDED` errors.
+- Improve: Safer code in dashboard widget while detecting other installed dashed-slug extensions.

 = 3.7.1 =
 - Add: `[wallets_move]` and `[wallets_withdraw]` shortcodes now also display amount to be paid after fees.